-If you need to do any fine-tuning on the shape of your aligners, an emery board is your friend.
+All aligners are trimmed and buffed prior to being shipped, but some areas may cause more discomfort than others.
+If you need to do any fine-tuning on the shape of your aligners, the emery board in your aligner box will be your friend.
 You can use it to lightly file down any sharp or rough edges on your aligners.
 If there’s any excess material on your clear aligners, just use small scissors to cut it off, and then use an emery board to file the new edge.

 Just keep in mind that you shouldn’t be filing too much.
-Teeth aligners are meant to cover some of your gums, allowing us to get optimal turning force to straighten your teeth.
+Clear aligners are meant to cover some of your gums, allowing us to get optimal turning force to straighten your teeth.

 Cold popsicles, smoothies and frozen fruit are all delicious snacks, but their cool temperatures can also help to soothe a sore mouth.
 Give it a try — but don’t forget that you have to remove your clear aligners before eating or drinking anything other than cool water.

 If you want some prolonged cooling relief but don’t feel like eating anything, applying an ice pack to the outside of your mouth can have a similar effect.

 You may also consider taking an over the counter pain killer for two to three days to help ease any pain.

 Whatever you do, keep wearing your clear aligners.
 If you stop for a day or two, it’ll become harder to put them back in, which could make the discomfort last longer than it would otherwise.

 If you’ve tried a few remedies and you’re still feeling discomfort, or if you’re experiencing significant pain, call our Customer Care team right away.
 They can provide additional tips specific to your treatment plan to make your teeth aligners easier to wear.